geoss/censumander/README.md

 # ACS Regionalization

-THis repository includea coe that reduces the margins of error in ACS Tract and Block Group Level Data by "intelligently" combining Census geographies together into regions.
+This repository includea code that reduces the margins of error in ACS Tract and Block Group Level Data by "intelligently" combining Census geographies together into regions.
 A region is a collection of 1 or more census geographies that meets a user specified margin of error (or CV).
 We refer to this procedeure as "regionalization."